 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Problem-solving and modelling task 20% Summative internal assessment 3 (IA3): • Examination 15% Summative internal assessment 2 (IA2): • Examination 15% sessment (EA): 50% (technology free and technology active)
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): Problem-solving and modelling task 20% Summative internal assessment 3 (IA3): Examination 15% Summative internal assessment 2 (IA2): Examination 15%

+Summative external assessment (EA): 50%